 But I don’t want you to take my word for it.
 Sam Palmisano, the legendary retired CEO and Chair of IBM, famously met with a customer every single day of his tenure at the top.
 And you can bet that he wasn’t discussing whether the next order would be for servers or laptops!
 He wasn’t doing a meet-and-greet.
 He wasn’t doing a ride-along with his sales reps, talking to a purchasing manager.
 No, instead, Sam was eyeball to eyeball with fellow CEOs, probing to find out the real issues his customers were dealing with, and how IBM could be there to meet them where they were going.
 The result was IBM’s strategic pivot from selling increasingly commoditized hardware at low margins to transforming into the “let’s build a smarter planet” consulting and solutions provider that just happens to sell hardware to support those solutions.
 This is the perfect case study illustrating speed, flexibility, and agility in a fast-changing marketplace.
 By the way, IBM is about 4x as profitable as the other computer vendors it used to compete with.
 Does that sound like the kind of future you want for YOUR company?

-If you DON’T have the kind of insights that will enable you to pivot your business to be in the sweet spot for your customers in the future, it’s time for you and your executive team to get trained in the art of Value Creation Conversations, step away from your desks for 90 minutes once a week to learn from your customers, and like Wayne Gretzky, get ready to meet them where they’re going.
+When you’re ready for the kind of powerful insights that will enable you to pivot your business to be in the sweet spot for your customers in the future, it’s time for you and your executive team to get trained in the art of Value Creation Conversations, step away from your desks for 90 minutes once a week to learn from your customers and, like Wayne Gretzky, get ready to meet them where they’re going.